 OBJECTIVES: COVID-19 maintains its seriousness as a global emergency with its rapid distribution worldwide.
-Ferritin/lymphocyte percentage ratio (FLPR) may appear as a prognostic value at the initial evaluation stage and thus can be used as a simple, effective and reliable parameter in identification of patients critically ill with COVID-19.
+Ferritin / lymphocyte percentage ratio (FLPR) may appear as a prognostic value at the initial evaluation stage and thus can be used as a simple, effective, and reliable parameter in critical patient identification with COVID-19.

-METHODS: In this retrospective cohort study we evaluated patients who were hospitalized after being diagnosed with COVID-19 based on positive PCR results.
-We calculated FLPRs and classified disease severity due to initial emergency evaluation.
-The relationship between the severity of the need for hospitalization and intensive care, and 28-day mortality with FLPR were evaluated.

-RESULTS: The differences between the groups as for COVID-19 severity and FLPR means were statistically significant (x2=148.284; SD=3; p=0.000).
-FLPR levels were found to be high in groups with critically and seriously ill patients.
-In the ROC analysis for the FLPR level, the area under the curve (AUC) value was found to be 0.909 (95 % CI 0.857-0.961).
-When the cut-off value of FLPR was 21.11, the sensitivity and specificity were 82.9 % and 82.8 %, respectively.
+METHODS: In this retrospective cohort study, we evaluated patients over 18 years old, who were hospitalized after being evaluated as COVID-19 and whose PCR results were positive.
+We calculated FLPRs from complete blood counts taken during emergency department admissions and classified disease severity due to emergency initial evaluation.
+The relationship between the severity of the thoracic tomography findings, hospitalization, and intensive care needs, and 28-day mortality with the FLPR were evaluated.
+RESULTS: The difference between the groups classified according to COVID-19 severity and the FLPR means was statistically significant ( $x^2$ =148.284; SD=3; p=0.000).
+FLPR levels were found to be high in critical and serious groups.
+In the ROC analysis for the FLPR level, the area under the curve (AUC) value was found to be 0.909 (95% CI 0.857-0.961).
+When the cut off value of FLPR was 9.80, the sensitivity was found to be 97.6 %, and the specificity was 65.2 %, whereas, when the cut off value for FLPR was found to be 21.11, the sensitivity was 82.9 % and the specificity was 82.8 %.

-CONCLUSION: FLPR, a new parameter, can be used as a significant marker to predict the 28-day mortality patients (Tab.
-6, Fig. 1, Ref.
+CONCLUSION: The FLPR, a new parameter, can be used as a significant marker to predict the 28-day mortality in patients (Tab.
+5, Fig. 1, Ref.
 25).
 Text in PDF www.elis.sk